 1.4 Organising Group

-The awards are organised by the Griffith University Alumni Engagement Team under the portfolio of the Deputy Vice Chancellor (Engagement) and in conjunction with the Academic Group PVCs.
+The awards are organised by the Griffith University Alumni Relations Team within the Advancement Office and in conjunction with the Academic Group PVCs.

 Academic Groups at Griffith University currently consist of:

 - Griffith Business School